The Spellcoats: Plot

 Tanaqui is a young woman.
 She resides in a small town called Shelling.
 She and four siblings look different from the rest of the townsfolk.
 Their family has three idols—the so-called Undying.
 The country is invaded by Heathens.
 They are the ancestors of the people of Dalemark in the other three novels.
 Tanaqui and her siblings flee to avoid being killed by the people of their own village; they physically resemble Heathens.

-The Spellcoats is not a diary, nor is it "told" as many stories are.
-It is woven.
+The Spellcoats is not a diary, nor is it "told" as many stories are, but is a woven.
 Tanaqui weaves a story into a "spellcoat" that she weaves.

 The first spellcoat tells of how the five siblings (Gull, Robin, Hern, Tanaqui and Duck) traveled downriver on their boat.
 First, they encounter the mysterious magician Tanamil, then the Heathen king Kars Adon, and finally, at the sea, the evil mage Kankredin, whose aim is to take over the power of the river by taking over the five children's souls.